Welcome to the Omnichannel Work Era

 Welcome to the Omnichannel Work Era.

-By Jeffrey Langdon 18 Sep, 2023
+By Jeffrey Langdon September 18, 2023

-Hybrid Work Codex TM is a framework that companies can deploy to proactively navigate the complexities of the modern work environment.
+The Hybrid Work Codex is a framework to enable a company to respond effectively to the complexities of the modern work environment.

 AOR rebrands as Adaptiv

-By Patti Faulkner 05 Dec, 2022
+By Patti Faulkner December 5, 2022

 AOR (Adaptive Office Resources) announced today that it has completed a major rebranding and renaming as Adaptiv Management Consulting (Adaptiv).
 The firm is leading the way in the development of next-generation solutions for enterprise companies, office investors and other sector constituents to solve for the changing relationship companies and their employees have with work and place.